Mokoth/AWS/CloudPractioner/projects.md

 - 	Compare and contrast AWS cloud services to On-Premises infrastructure.
 - 	Implement hosting a static web page using Amazon S3

 Practice Lab Goals
-- Explore Amazon EC2 instance types
-- Filter EC2 instances based on their attributes.
-- Connect to an EC2 instance using Amazon EC2 Connect
-- View instance metadata using the instance public IP address
-- Start and stop EC2 instance by using Amazon EC2 console
+- Create an AS3
+- Enable static web hosting
+- Secure the S3 bucket by using a bucket policy

 Project 2 - Cloud First Steps